ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 ::::::
 <!-- End of Exercise 2 -->

-## Real Lenses and Aberrations
+## Real Lenses and Aberration

 Real lenses do not exactly follow physics equations.
 In this exercise we will look at a lens that deviates from the thin lens approximation, specifically one that does not focus all parallel light to a single point.
-Lenses like this are said to have aberrations.
+Lenses like this are said to exhibit *aberration*.
+(This particular type of abberation is called *spherical aberration*, because it is caused by the deviation of the spherical curvature of the lens from that of an ideal lens.)
 In [Ex](#Ex-abb), you will watch a video of five parallel rays passing through a thick, D-shaped lens and study the properties of the refracted rays.

 ::::::Exercise abb